The Finnish model

 The main objective of the Finnish model is to increase the wellbeing of children and young people.
 The aim is to enable every child and young person to have a leisure activity in connection with the school day that they enjoy and one that is free of charge.

-The Finnish model combines consultation of children and young people on leisure activities, coordination of existing good procedures and practices, and cooperation between schools and actors in leisure activities.
+The Finnish model combines consultation of children and young people on leisure activities, coordination of existing good procedures and practices, and cooperation between schools and leisure activity providers.

 Press releases